PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 ```
 In most cases, if you are dividing a document into sub-subsections, it is a sign that you need to rethink the structure of your document to make it more linear.

+> [!IMPORTANT]
->[!WARNING] Ideally documents should only ever have a maximum depth of 2.
+> Ideally documents should only ever have a maximum depth of 2.

 ## Section Summary: